Title

 In the end, the majority agree to send a sharp message to the crown by imposing a boycott on all British imports to begin on December 1, 1774.
 This will not only reduce revenue flowing to Britain, but also signal the growing capacity of the colonies to manufacture the finished goods on their own.

-On the question of actual independence, the Congress decides to take a wait-and-see stance for the moment, and then reconvene a second Congress on May 10, 1775 to revisit conditions at that time.
+On the question of actual independence, the decision is to take a wait and see stance for the moment, and then reconvene a second Congress on May 10, 1775 to revisit conditions at that time.

 The Americans now look to Boston to see what happens next.